DataDog/datadog-cdk-constructs/src/ecs/fargate/README.md

 Notes:

 - If you receive `... is not authorized to perform: ...` you might also need to authorize the commands with your AWS credentials.
-- The first time using CDK, you will need to [boostrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your account.
+- The first time using CDK, you will need to [cdk boostrap](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) your account.